robmadole/jig-plugins/pep8-checker/tests/expect.rst

     ⚠  line 17: celcius.py
         print '%i\260F = %i\260C' % (int(fahrenheit), int(celsius+.5))
-         - E226 missing optional whitespace around operator
+         - E226 missing whitespace around arithmetic operator

 By default, the messages will be warning.
 You can change them to stop messages by adjusting the settings for the plugin.